React Components: Functional vs. Class

 Functional Components

 Functional components are stateless components defined as JavaScript functions.
-They receive props (properties) as input and return JSX (JavaScript XML) to describe the UI.
+They receive props (React properties) as input and return JSX (JavaScript XML) to describe the user interface.
 These types of components are simpler and easier to read and test.

 function Hello(props) {